moforemmanuel/blog/_posts/2023-05-31-web-application-security.md

 With such a CSP configuration, attempting to load a script from `https://hackers-server.com` would not be successful, and the browser would throw a CSP violation

-There are other ways to mitigate this vulnerability, but for the sake of simplicity, we'll have those.
+There are other ways to mitigate this vulnerability, but for the sake of simplicity, we'll have these.

 ### SQL Injection (SQLi)